Poplar Flat camping area

 Camp site surface: Grass.

-Facilities: Composting toilets, wood barbecues and tap-water.
+Facilities: Composting toilets, wood barbecues and non-potable.

 Open fires: Prohibited except where barbecues are provided (except when fire bans apply).
 Elevated barbecues and braziers that use heat beads are permitted provided the ground underneath them is protected.
 Fuel stoves are recommended.